treeverse/lakeFS/docs/integrations/emr.md

 EMR will encourage users to use s3:// with Spark as it will use EMR's proprietary driver.
 Users need to use s3a:// for this guide to work.
 {: .note}

-The Spark job reads and writes will be directed to the lakeFS instance, using the [s3 gateway](../understand/architecture.md#s3-gateway).
+The Spark job reads and writes will be directed to the lakeFS instance, using the [s3 gateway](../understand/architecture.md#s3-gateway){: .button-clickable}.

 There are 2 options for configuring an EMR cluster to work with lakeFS:
 1. When you create a cluster - All steps will use the cluster configuration.